-In the eminently reliable The Perfect Scoop, blogger and cookbook author David Lebovitz divulges that he’s always looking for an excuse to visit tea shops and stores that carry Japanese items.
-“They’re great for poking around,” says Lebovitz.
-Fortunately for us, it seems as though he has a hard time passing up the green tea powder, known as matcha.
-The namesake for this ice cream, matcha has “a slightly pungent yet powerful taste,” explains Lebovitz, its robust teaness smoothed by cream and sugar, it’s deep color turned a stunning sea-green color from the churning.–Renee Schettler Rossi
+In the eminently reliable cookbook The Perfect Scoop, in which we happened upon this recipe, blogger and cookbook author David Lebovitz divulges that he’s always looking for an excuse to visit tea shops and stores that carry Japanese items.
+“They’re great for poking around,” says Lebovitz of these stores.
+It seems as though one of the items he has a hard time passing up is the Japanese green tea powder known as matcha, which has “a slightly pungent yet powerful taste,” explains Lebovitz.
+When churned into ice cream, though, its robust, uh, teaness gets smoothed by cream and sugar and its rather seaweed-like color turns a stunning sea green.–Renee Schettler Rossi

 LC And a Sprinkling of...What, Exactly?
 Note